Ali-sv/SeatBelt/README.md

 `interact_sound\client\html\sounds`

-And Then Set Trriger Sound
+And Then Set TriggerEvent Sound